Incoming Students Arrival Information

 When should I arrive?

-When you arrive on campus, you will be directed where to drive.
+When you arrive on campus, you will be directed where to drive for pre-screening prior to going to your residence hall.

 Move-In Crew volunteers can assist you in carrying belongings during the arrival window.
 Please put the student’s name, hall and room number on all boxes, suitcases, etc.